junxit/us-congress-bills-111/metadata.md

 - 2010-03-18 — Placed on the House Calendar, Calendar No. 175.
 - 2010-03-18 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 111-444.
 - 2010-03-18 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 111-444.
+- 2010-04-14 — Considered under suspension of the rules. (consideration: CR H2516-2517)
+- 2010-04-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4275.
+- 2010-04-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-04-14 — Mr. Cummings moved to suspend the rules and pass the bill, as amended.
+- 2010-04-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2516)
+- 2010-04-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H2516)
+- 2010-04-14 — The title of the measure was amended.
+Agreed to without objection.